 DINOSAUR

+DINOSAUR, another opening day attraction at Disney’s Animal Kingdom, is set to meet its end along with the rest of DinoLand, U.S.A.
 Originally named Countdown to Extinction, the ride is to be rethemed to Indiana Jones.
 It uses the same ride system as Indiana Jones Adventure at Disneyland park, but will not feature the same story.

-The ride features two original characters, Dr. Helen Marsh and Dr. Grant Seeker, both of the fictional Dino Institute.
+The current ride features two original characters, Dr. Helen Marsh and Dr. Grant Seeker, both of the fictional Dino Institute.
 Dr. Seeker sends guests back in time to save an Iguanodon (Aladar) despite Dr. Marsh’s objections.
 It features several dinosaur animatronics, including multiple Carnotaurus.

 TriceraTop Spin